“Oh it’s nothing like the picture.”. “Not my best effort.” “I should have used x / made it with y / cooked it for longer.”

 Indeed, Nigella Lawson certainly isn’t judging you.
-In an article published this week on the website Lenny, the celebrated TV star, domestic goddess and maker of excellent chocolate cakes urges home cooks to “stop apologizing, desist from outlining the ways in which our talents, abilities, and output fall short”.
+In an article published last year on the website Lenny, the celebrated TV star, domestic goddess and maker of excellent chocolate cakes urges home cooks to “stop apologizing, desist from outlining the ways in which our talents, abilities, and output fall short”.

 We couldn’t agree more.
 Whether you cook for basic sustenance, to show love for others, to flex your creativity or for the sheer joy that cooking brings, we hope it never makes you feel apologetic.

 Sure, we all have dishes that aren’t quite what we intended.
 And everyone has a total kitchen disaster every so often.
 And owning up those disasters helps other folk feel better when they forget something is on the stove and turn it to charcoal, or drop a hot jar of strawberry jam on the floor, sending bright pink splotches everywhere, including a two-metre swathe of the ceiling (yes, this has happened.
 Little random pink spots were found for days…).

 If you’re hanging with peeps who share your passion for homemade sourdough / kimchi / vegan bacon / insert your particular culinary passion then having a debrief about what went right and wrong and what you might do differently next time is all kinds of fun.